peekbank/peekbank/README.md

 1) by the `peekds` file readers, in order to parse and validate input files
 2) by `models.py` in Django to establish the data model (i.e., Django object relational model) and to define migrations
 3) by `populate_peekbank2.py` to populate the fields from CSVs output by peekds

+# Validation Mode

+The ingestion pipeline can also be used to check that data meets the requirements specified in the schema (without writing anything to the database) using the `--valdiate_only` flag.
+This is useful for checking the compliance of all datasets:

+`python3 -m pdb -c c manage.py populate_db --data_root /home/ubuntu/peekbank_data --validate_only`

+# Specifying a single dataset

+The ingestion pipeline can be run on a single datset using the `--dataset` flag:

+`python3 -m pdb -c c manage.py populate_db --data_root /home/ubuntu/peekbank_data --dataset swingley_aslin_2002`